R220, Delegation of Responsibilities to the President and Board of Trustees

 2.4.
 Utah Code §63G-2-305(27) (Government Records Access Management Act: Higher Education Protected Records)

 2.5.
-Policy and Procedures R131, Functions of the State Board of Regents
+Policy and Procedures R131, Functions of the Board of Higher Education

 2.6.
 Policy and Procedures R141, Functions of the Commissioner of Higher Education

 2.7.
 Policy and Procedures R150, Council of Presidents

 2.8.
 Policy and Procedures R203, Search Committee Appointment and Function, and Board’s selection of Presidents of Institutions

 2.9.
 Policy and Procedures R208, Annual Chief Executive Officers Performance Review

 3.1.
 Board of Higher Education: for convenience and clarity, throughout this Policy the Board of Higher Education is referred to as the Board of Higher Education or simply as the Board.

 3.2.
 Board of Trustees:for convenience and clarity, throughout this Policy the Board of Trustees is referred to as the Board of Trustees, or Trustees.